-In this rural Trump country, covid vaccine is an easy sell — for now
+In this part of rural Trump country, covid vaccine is an easy sell — for now

 “It’s the right thing to do, obviously,” said Stidham, 46, who’d had a change of heart in January after the virus killed a friend’s nephew, who was 49 and previously in good health.

-A similar about-face could be unfolding across mountainous far Southwest Virginia, which has some of the highest coronavirus vaccination rates in the state, despite national surveys showing rural Republicans are the most reluctant to receive it.
+A similar about-face could be unfolding across mountainous far southwestern Virginia, which has some of the highest coronavirus vaccination rates in the state, despite national surveys showing rural Republicans are the most reluctant to receive it.

-The area’s robust public-health infrastructure, which for years has delivered typical flu vaccines in mass settings, is part of the reason.
+The area’s robust public health infrastructure, which for years has delivered typical flu vaccines in mass settings, is part of the reason.
 So was the wake-up call that followed Thanksgiving — a post-holiday surge in cases so high that two hospitals brought in refrigerated trucks because their morgues were overflowing.

-And then came the death of one of the area’s most prominent figures: legislator, lawyer and cattle farmer, state Sen. A. Benton Chafin Jr. (R-Russell).
+And then came the death of one of the area’s most prominent figures: state senator, lawyer and cattle farmer A. Benton Chafin Jr.

-Ever since Chafin died Jan.
+Ever since Chafin (R-Russell) died Jan.
 1 of covid-19, his daughter, Sophie Chafin-Vance, has been on a quest to get people vaccinated.

 “I really do think the turning point for Southwest Virginia was my dad, who had no underlying health issues.
 He walked 10 miles a week, and at 60 years old, he’s dead,” she said.